 How do I find out if I am eligible to enroll in a CSP program?

+Only students who do not have a GED or High School Diploma are eligible to receive financial aid for this program.
 Students demonstrate their “ability to benefit” by one of two ways:

 - Complete at least six credits (or 225 clock hours) counting toward a degree or certificate at RWU.